Through two professional internships, Alex Bushong '18 gained valuable experience toward his digital communications degree.

 Portfolios and Professional Development

-Professional development is an integral part of digital communications.
 Digital communications students in all concentrations must design, develop, and present in the spring of their sophomore year a portfolio of their work (DCOM 099).
 Portfolio preparation is infused throughout all years of the digital communications curriculum and successfully passing the portfolio presentation is a prerequisite both for the required internship and for graduation.

 An internship is a practical and professional work experience that allows students to participate in the operations of business, industry, education, government or not-for-profit organizations.
 Internships provide students with opportunities to integrate their classroom learning with on-the-job experiences and to test practical applications of their liberal arts education in a variety of settings.

 To be eligible for an internship sponsored by an academic department or program, a student generally will have junior or senior standing.
 Students must request and receive permission from their departmental chair or program directors to enroll in internships.
 The student must also enlist a faculty internship supervisor from the department sponsoring the internship and an on-site internship supervisor from the internship location.

 Application forms for internships are available in the office of the registrar or here.
 The application form shall be completed by the student and approved by the student’s academic advisor, faculty internship supervisor, on-site internship supervisor, and department chair prior to registration.